What is Over Optimization?

 → An example of what NOT to do (note: the below underlined “hyperlinks” aren’t real):

-→ Do something like this instead:
+→ Try something like this instead:

 See the difference?

 In summary, anchor text should add VALUE to your website.
-Include it within a sentence to avoid impeding the flow of your message.
+Include it in a sentence to avoid impeding the flow of your message.
 If you want more info on keyword stuffing and some other guidelines, here’s an article where Google goes into depth on how to avoid link schemes.

 Do a majority of your internal (or external) links point to top-level pages only?